harmsm/PyCmdMessenger/README.md

 is in the table below.
 If a given command returns a single float value, the format string for that command would be `"f"`.
 If it returns five floats, the format string would be `"fffff"`.
 The types can be mixed and matched at will.
-`"sibbf"` would specify a command that sends or receives five arguments that are a string, integer, bool, bool, and float.
+`"si??f"` would specify a command that sends or receives five arguments that are a string, integer, bool, bool, and float.
 If no argument is associated with a command, an empty string (`""`) or `None` can be used for the format.